Chris-McGonigle/island-flowers/testing/testing.md

  #### Element and journey testing

  All elements of the website were then manually tested to ensure they were working as expected, and expected customer journeys through the site with customer interaction points were also tested.
-These are detailed in the following table.
+These are detailed in the following tables.

  ##### Navigation Bar